What is Gazumping and How to Avoid it?

 Gazumping is when someone makes a higher offer on the house you are in the process of buying, and this offer is then accepted.
 This pushes the original offer off the table and can leave you back at square one in the search for your dream home.

-The most common reason for gazumping is simple: the seller wants to receive the maximum amount of money for their home.
+The most common reason for gazumping is simple: the seller wants to get the maximum price for their home.
 There are other causes, however, such as timing.

-Gazumping can occur if the process is going too slow for the seller.
+Gazumping can occur if the process is going too slowly for the seller.
 Perhaps you’re taking too long to have a survey, or your solicitor is dragging their feet.
-The seller may decide to reject your offer and accept one from a buyer who is in a position to move in quickly.
+The seller may decide to reject your offer and accept one from a buyer who can move in quickly.

 Is gazumping legal?

-While it may seem unfair, and often it is, gazumping is legal.
-The agreement between you and the seller does not become legally binding until contracts have been exchanged, which can leave a long period where buyers are in danger of gazumping.
+While it may seem unfair—and often is—gazumping is legal.
+The agreement between you and the seller does not become legally binding until contracts are exchanged, which can leave buyers vulnerable to gazumping for an extended period.

 What should I watch out for?